 Professor Roy Sleator

-Prof. Sleator graduated from University College Cork with a BSc (1H) in Microbiology, an MA (1H) in Education and a PhD in Molecular Biology, and holds a PGCert in Bioinformatics from The University of Manchester, UK.
+Prof. Sleator graduated from University College Cork with a BSc (1H) in Microbiology, an MA (1H) in Education and a PhD in Molecular Biology, he holds a PGCert in Bioinformatics from The University of Manchester, UK and in 2017 was awarded a DSc on published works from the National University of Ireland.

 Sleator is a Fellow of the Royal Society of Biology (FRSB).
 In 2006 he was awarded the SfAM WH Pierce Prize and was the recipient of the prestigious ESCMID Research Fellowship in 2004 (joint ESCMID-FEMS), 2010 and again in 2011.